2019-20 Annual Report (text version)

 - funding and markets-related key policies and compliance with relevant legislation

-- overseeing alignment of funding and markets activities with QTC’s policies and risk appetite
+- the alignment of funding and markets activities with QTC’s policies and risk appetite

-- advising the Board on risk appetite, risk tolerance and risk mitigation strategies for funding and markets activities
+- QTC’s risk appetite, risk tolerance and risk mitigation strategies for funding and markets activities

 - assessing QTC’s ability to access suitable funding markets to meet the State’s borrowing requirements and maintain appropriate levels of liquidity